zelin/App-Portfolio/README.md

 Lazzy designs, develops, and deploys small to enterprise scale delivery technology solutions for companies who need to integrate or expand their delivery operations over multiple internet channels including phone, web, mobile web, and mobile applications.

 ### My Role ###
+As a front end developer, I updated the existing management system ensuring the stability of the system and adding new features and modules.

 ### Technologies ###
 Reactjs | Material UI Components | AWS | SWR | Loadash | React Hooks | React Virtualized | Context API